 Finally, there is no area of research is an ombudsman used.
 Academic research does not use an ombudsman.
-This is because they follow a method of disclosure and of conflict of interest rules (except for medical research, whereas with Gartner, research standards are frequently not followed).
+This is because they follow a disclosure method and conflict of interest rules (except for medical research, whereas with Gartner, research standards are frequently not followed).

 Is Gartner Correct that Having an Ombudsman Removes the Disclosure Requirement?

 Having an ombudsman does not remove Gartner from the responsibility of reporting its sales to software vendors.
-By Gartner rating companies they also take money from, it is a textbook case of research conflict of interest.
+Gartner rating companies also take money from it.
+It is a textbook case of research conflict of interest.